Extending modularity by capturing the similarity attraction feature in the null model: Related Work

 The study of community detection in networks has a long history.
 It is closely related to graph partitioning \cite{KernighanGraphPartitioning} in computer science, and hierarchical clustering \cite{ScottSocialNetworkAnalysis} in sociology.
 In the past decade, this study has attracted a great deal of interests and various methods were proposed \cite{FortunatoCommunityDetectionReview,NewmanCommunityReview,DanonCompareCommunityAlgo,LancichinettiCommunityAlgoAnalysis,LescovecCommunityAlgoComparison}.
 In particular, modularity optimization \cite{NewmanGreedy, ClausetFastGreedy, DuchExtremalOptimization, MedusSA, NewmanModularityEigenvectors, SchuetzMultistepGreedy, BlondelFastUnfolding, WakitaCommunityMegaScaleNetwork, LiuLPAmplus} is widely used despite its intrinsic limits \cite{FortunatoResolutionLimit, lancichinettiModularityLimit, GoodModularityDegeneracy}.

+In many cases there exist multiple meaningful partitions of the network into communities, and these partitions correspond to different resolution scales.
+Within the modularity context, there are two main approaches for solving the multi-scale community detection problem.
+Arenas et al. control the resolution scale by adding a parameter that forms self-loops for each node \cite{ArenasDifferentResolutionLevels}.
+Reichardt and Bornholdt control the resolution scale by adding a parameter in front of the null model term in the definition of modularity \cite{ReichardtStatisticalMechanicsCommunityDetection}.
+However, it has been recently demonstrated that these two methods are intrinsically deficient and their use do not produce reliable solutions \cite{lancichinettiModularityLimit}.

-Recently, some researchers considered community detection in networks with node attributes.
-Expert et al. \cite{ExpertSpatialCommunity} and Cerina et al. \cite{CerinaSpatialCorrelation} proposed methods by factoring out the effect of space in spatial networks where the geographical information on nodes in available \cite{BarthelemySpatialNetworkReview}.
+Recently, some researchers considered community detection in networks with additional information on nodes.
+Expert et al. \cite{ExpertSpatialCommunity} and Cerina et al. \cite{CerinaSpatialCorrelation}, respectively, proposed a method by factoring out the effect of space in spatial networks where the geographical information on nodes is available \cite{BarthelemySpatialNetworkReview}.
 Yang et al. devised a discriminative approach for combining the edge and node attributes \cite{YangCommunityDetectionCombiningLinkContent}.
+Sachan et al. proposed generative models that incorporate contents and interactions for discovering communities in social networks \cite{SachanContentInteractionsDiscoveringCommunities}.